Skip to main content

 About Blackridge

-Blackridge is a village on the western edge of West Lothian, close to the North Lanarkshire boundary and the M8 motorway.
+Blackridge is a village on the western edge of West Lothian, close to the North Lanarkshire boundary and sitting on the high ground above the Barbauchlaw Burn.

-It was among the more remote of the county's mining settlements, and though the pits are long gone, the village has retained a distinct, self-contained character.
+It was among the more remote of the county's mining settlements and though the pits are long gone, the village has retained a distinct, self-contained character - a place with its own primary school, community spirit and views across open moorland.

 The M8 at Harthill junction is nearby, giving direct access to Edinburgh and Glasgow without needing to pass through other West Lothian towns.